facebookarchive/Keyframes/js/README.md

     fs.writeFileSync(exportPath, JSON.stringify(AECompToKeyframesAnimation(fs.readFileSync(importPath))));

 Usually this code is used by the Keyframes After Effects Scripts/FB Keyframes Exporter.jsx run by Adobe After Effects.
-`/Keyframes After Effects Scripts/(lib)/keyframes/AECompToKeyframesAnimation.js` is a compiled version of this code.
+`/scripts/lib/keyframes/AECompToKeyframesAnimation.js` is a compiled version of this code.
 Compile using the instructions in the setup section above.